hirasso/wp-sync-deploy/README.md

 - Perform the first deployment manually
 - Add an empty file `.allow-deployment` to your remote web root
 - Make sure that your local and remote server are set to use the same PHP version
-- Optional: Install WP-CLI on the remote server.
-This will unlock additional functionality in your script

 ## Usage